 We have always been enthusiastic art pushers and committed design junkies, because pioneering creatives deliver intangible value to the places they inhabit.

-For 25 years we’ve collaborated with artists and designers to feature their works within our buildings and places.
+For almost three decades we’ve collaborated with artists and designers to feature their works within our buildings and places.

 1998 — St Peter's Church, Liverpool

 1998 — Tea Factory, Liverpool

 2004 — Timber Wharf, Manchester

 Cow Parade featuring Norman Foster and Will Alsop

 Belgian performance artist Benjamin Verdonck lived in a nest in Birmingham’s Rotunda, as part of the city's Fierce festival